copiaincolla/MetaTagsBundle/Resources/doc/install.md

 }
 ```

-note: substitute `"X.Y"` with the most recent tag or the concrete tag you want to use
+note: substitute `"X.Y"` with the most recent tag or the specific tag you want to use

 ### deps

 If you are using `deps`, add the following line to your `deps`: